nebiyusahlu/nebiyusahlu/README.md

 • Expert in designing complex reports like reports using Cascading parameters, Drill-Through Reports, Parameterized Reports and Report Models and ad-hoc reports using SQL Server Reporting Services (SSRS).

-I am a spirtual person I love praying and meditating which helps me release any tensions and stress I may encounter while living this beutiful life.
+I am a spirtual person I love praying and meditating which helps me release any tensions and stress I may encounter while living this beautiful life.
-I also love spending time with my family working out and football (Soccer) ⚽.
+I also love spending time with my family, working out and football (Soccer) ⚽.

 My favorite team is Liverpool FC.
+You will never walk alone!
+YNWA!
+Go Reds!
 -->